31 Beautiful Flowers That Will Bloom All Season Long

 Threadleaf Tickseed prefers a warm, wind-sheltered, non-damp, sunny, or partial shade location.

-Low maintenance and self-seeding, these plants will also attract butterflies, bees, and songbirds to your yard.
-They grow well by the coast because of their salt tolerance.
+Low-maintenance and self-seeding, these plants will also attract butterflies, bees, and songbirds to your yard.
+They grow well near the coast because of their salt tolerance.

 Twinspur